-When a layer is selected in the Contents pane of a map or scene, click the Appearance tab on the ribbon to access the Effects group and apply a visual effect.
+When a layer is selected in the Contents pane of a map or scene, click the layer's contextual tab, for example, Feature Layer on the ribbon to access the Effects group and apply a visual effect.

 Transparency reduces the visibility of all items in the chosen layer.
 When applied, it reveals any layer or feature that draws below the chosen layer in the drawing order.
 If there are no layers below it in the drawing order, the map or scene canvas becomes visible.

-To change a layer's transparency, on the ribbon, under Appearance, in the Effects group, click the Transparency drop-down arrow and drag the slide control left or right.
+To change a layer's transparency, on the ribbon, under the layer's contextual tab, in the Effects group, click the Transparency drop-down arrow and drag the slide control left or right.
 The left-most position (0 percent) makes the layer fully transparent, and the right-most position (100 percent) makes it fully visible.
 You can also manually enter a value to adjust transparency to the nearest tenth of a percent.

 Any or all layers can have transparency applied, but the control is specific to the selected layer.
 Setting transparency on a group layer or composite layer affects all of its sublayers.